Luzhongyue/Extended-Kalman-Filter/README.md

 * first measurement - the filter will receive initial measurements of the bicycle's position relative to the car.
 These measurements                           will come from a radar or lidar sensor.
 * initialize state and covariance matrices - the filter will initialize the bicycle's position based on the first measurement.
-* then the car will receive another sensor measurement after a time period \Delta{t}Δt.
+* then the car will receive another sensor measurement after a time period \Δt.
 * predict - the algorithm will predict where the bicycle will be after time \Delta{t}Δt.
-One basic way to predict the bicycle location               after \Delta{t}Δt is to assume the bicycle's velocity is constant; thus the bicycle will have moved velocity * \Delta{t}Δt.
+One basic way to predict the bicycle location               after Δt is to assume the bicycle's velocity is constant; thus the bicycle will have moved velocity * Δt.
 In the             extended Kalman filter lesson, we will assume the velocity is constant.
 * update - the filter compares the "predicted" location with what the sensor measurement says.
 The predicted location and the measured              location are combined to give an updated location.
 The Kalman filter will put more weight on either the predicted location or            the measured location depending on the uncertainty of each value.
 * then the car will receive another sensor measurement after a time period \Delta{t}Δt.
 The algorithm then does another predict and       update step.